 Simple types are always entered using the xsd prefix.
-For example, to specify that an element is of type int, you would enter xsd:int in its type attribute as shown in Example 2.2, "Defining an Element with a Simple Type".
+For example, to specify that an element is of type int, you would enter xsd:int in its type attribute as shown in Example 2.

-Example 2.2.
+Example 2.
 Defining an Element with a Simple Type